 RÉMY DE COURCELLE (Courcelles), DANIEL DE, Sieur de Montigny, de La Fresnaye et de Courcelle, seigneur de Rouvray et Du Bourg; b.
-1626; d. unmarried, possibly at Toulon, France, 24 Oct.
-1698.
+1626, son of Adrien de Rémy de Montigny and of Eslami de Nolant; d.
+24 Oct.
+1698 and was buried two days later at Toulon, France.

-At this time the Iroquois Confederacy was being hard pressed by its Indian foes and its ranks had been reduced by an epidemic of smallpox.
-When the member tribes learned that the French had received heavy reinforcements of troops and settlers their chiefs were quick to sound out the French missionaries on the possibilities of a peace settlement.
+At this time the Iroquois Confederacy was being hard pressed by its indigenous foes and its ranks had been reduced by an epidemic of smallpox.
+When the member nations learned that the French had received heavy reinforcements of troops and settlers, their chiefs were quick to sound out the French missionaries on the possibilities of a peace settlement.
 Tracy, Courcelle, and Talon were convinced, however, that only after the Iroquois had been soundly defeated in battle would there be any hope of an enduring peace.
-They therefore decided to invade the Mohawk country in mid-winter when the enemy would least expect it.
+They therefore decided to invade the Mohawk country in mid-winter, when the enemy would least expect it.

 On 9 January 1666, Courcelle left Quebec at the head of 600 men.
-By the time they reached the forts on the Richelieu River several of the men had had their limbs and faces badly frozen.
-A party of Algonkins was expected to guide the army but it failed to appear and on 29 January Courcelle gave the order to march without the Indians.
+By the time they reached the forts on the Richelieu River, several of the men had had their limbs and faces badly frozen.
+A party of Algonkins was expected to guide the army but it failed to appear, and on 29 January Courcelle gave the order to march without them.
 The men, carrying their arms and supplies on their backs and unaccustomed to marching on snow-shoes in deep snow, were quickly exhausted.
 The intense cold made their ordeal all the worse.
-Owing to the lack of guides they followed many false trails and frequently had to retrace their path.
-On 15 February, hardly knowing where they were headed, they found themselves close to the Dutch settlement of Schenectady, three days march from the Mohawk villages.
+Owing to the lack of guides, they followed many false trails and frequently had to retrace their path.
+On 15 February, hardly knowing where they were headed, they found themselves close to the Dutch settlement of Schenectady, three days’ march from the Mohawk villages.
 The only Mohawks they had so far encountered had ambushed the detachment sent in their pursuit, killing an officer and ten men.

-When a sudden thaw set in and it began to rain heavily Courcelle was forced to abandon the campaign.
+When a sudden thaw set in and it began to rain heavily, Courcelle was forced to abandon the campaign.
 On 21 February they began the long march home, pursued by Mohawk war parties.
-Over 60 men, weakened by exposure and hunger, perished during the return journey.
+More than 60 men, weakened by exposure and hunger, perished during the return journey.

-In one field that was properly his own, relations with the Indian nations, Courcelle showed great ability and won the respect of French and Indians alike.
+In one field that was properly his own, relations with the indigenous people, Courcelle showed great ability, and he won both their respect and that of the French.
 When, in 1669, a Seneca chief was murdered by three soldiers of the Montreal garrison, Courcelle took swift action lest the Iroquois regard the incident as a casus belli.
-The three men were quickly apprehended, tried and executed, before a large group of Iroquois, come to Montreal to trade.
-The Iroquois were much impressed with the fact that the French had condemned to death three of their own men for the murder of one Iroquois and the peace was preserved.
+The three men were quickly apprehended, tried, and executed before a large group of Iroquois who had come to Montreal to trade.
+The Iroquois were much impressed with the fact that the French had condemned to death three of their own men for the murder of one Iroquois, and peace was preserved.
 The following year, however, the Iroquois began warring again with the Algonkins, killing several and taking some prisoners.
 The Algonkins immediately struck back.
-It looked as though hostilities would spread to all the tribes allied to the French and eventually to the French themselves.
+It looked as though hostilities would spread to all the nations allied to the French and eventually to the French themselves.
 Courcelle ordered both sides to cease fighting and to return their prisoners.
-When the Iroquois showed no inclination to accept this order Courcelle threatened to march an army into their country.
+When the Iroquois showed no inclination to accept this order, Courcelle threatened to march an army into their country.
 The western Iroquois defied him in a haughty reply, confident that their villages were too remote to be reached by a French army: “The governor threatens to ruin our country?
 We shall see if his arm is long enough to lift our scalps.”

-While at Lake Ontario Courcelle explored the eastern end of the lake for a suitable site to build a fort and trading-post to obtain from the Iroquois the pelts they garnered on the north side of the lake and which they traded with the Dutch at Albany.
-He suggested establishing a fort near the mouth of Lake Ontario but Colbert rejected the suggestion.
+While at Lake Ontario, Courcelle explored the eastern end of the lake for a suitable site to build a fort and trading-post to obtain from the Iroquois the pelts they garnered on the north side of the lake and which they traded with the Dutch at Albany.
+He suggested establishing a fort near the mouth of Lake Ontario, but Colbert rejected the suggestion.
 Talon also suggested establishing two trading-posts on Lake Ontario, one on the north shore and one on the south.
-Although Courcelle had wanted a military fort, his successor, Buade de Frontenac, two years later, established a trading post at the mouth of the Cataracoui River – where the city of Kingston stands today.
-When Louis XIV was eventually shown a map of the area he expressed amazement that anyone should locate a “fort” at the place chosen by Frontenac, since, from a military point of view the obvious site was a point commanding the St. Lawrence.
+Although Courcelle had wanted a military fort, his successor, Buade de Frontenac, two years later, established a trading post at the mouth of the Cataracoui River – where the city of Kingston would be built.
+When Louis XIV was eventually shown a map of the area, he expressed amazement that anyone should locate a “fort” at the place chosen by Frontenac since, from a military point of view, the obvious site was a point commanding the St. Lawrence.

 Courcelle was also very disturbed over attempts made by the Ottawa nation, the chief suppliers of furs to the French, to trade with the Dutch and English either directly at Albany or through the Iroquois acting as middlemen.
 He successfully sowed suspicion in the minds of both the Iroquois and the Ottawas, saying that each nation intended to use this trade as a means to lure the other into a trap and there to destroy it.
 In this way he safeguarded the western fur trade for the French.

 By 1671 Courcelle was anxious to return to France and, pleading ill-health, he asked to be recalled.
 The following year his request was granted.
 One of his last acts in the colony was to make a bequest of 1,000 livres to Dollier de Casson, superior at the seminary in Montreal, in favour of a six-year-old Iroquois girl whom he had adopted and placed in the care of the Sœurs de la Congrégation.
-In late November 1672 he sailed for France where he was appointed commander of the citadel at Arras.
-He is reported to have been governor of Toulon at the time of his death 24 Oct.
+In late November 1672 he sailed for France, where he was appointed commander of the citadel at Arras.
+On 19 Jan.
+1675 in Paris he signed a marriage contract with Marie-Anne Dabancourt; the couple had at least two sons.
+Courcelle is reported to have been governor of Toulon at the time of his death on 24 Oct.
 1698.

-As governor of New France Courcelle’s relations with certain of his subordinates may have left something to be desired but had his correspondence survived, it might indicate that they were as much at fault as he.
+As governor of New France, Courcelle’s relations with certain of his subordinates may have left something to be desired, but had his correspondence survived, it might indicate that they were as much at fault as he.
 Certainly the administration of the colony was not disrupted by these disputes, as was the case under both his predecessor and his successor in office.
-As a military commander his winter expedition against the Mohawks added little to his reputation, but it was the first such campaign ever waged by the French and they learned much from it.
-His most notable achievement, and one that does him great credit, was his curbing of the attacks made by the Iroquois on the French Indian allies.
+As a military commander, his winter expedition against the Mohawks added little to his reputation, but it was the first such campaign ever waged by the French, and they learned much from it.
+His most notable achievement, and one that does him great credit, was his curbing of the attacks made by the Iroquois on the indigenous allies of the French.
 He deterred them from attacking the French settlements, and he accomplished his aim without the shedding of blood.
-When he returned to France he left the colony at peace, with the prestige of the French, in the eyes of both their Indian allies and the Iroquois, considerably enhanced.
+When he returned to France, he left the colony at peace, with the prestige of the French, in the eyes of both their indigenous allies and the Iroquois, considerably enhanced.